rocky-linux/documentation/docs/guides/email/02-basic-email-system.md

 !!! warning

-    Don't write the above grammar on one line, such as this: `userdb {driver = sql args = uid=vmail gid=vmail home=/var/mail/vhosts/%d/%n}`.
+    Don't write the above grammar in one line, such as `userdb {driver = sql args = uid=vmail gid=vmail home=/var/mail/vhosts/%d/%n}`.
 Otherwise, it won't work.

 Edit the `/etc/dovecot/dovecot-sql.conf.ext` file with the following contents: